Zongo II Hydroelectric Power Station

-The Zongo II Power Station, also Zongo 2 Power Station, is a hydroelectric power station across the Inkisi River that harnesses the energy of the Zongo Falls in the Democratic Republic of the Congo.
+The Zongo II Power Station, also Zongo 2 Power Station, (French: Centrale hydroélectrique de Zongo II) is a 150 MW hydroelectric power station across the Inkisi River that harnesses the energy of the Zongo Falls in the Democratic Republic of the Congo.
 Construction began on 14 March 2012 and concluded in 2018.
 The power station was officially inaugurated on 22 June 2018 by the President of the DR Congo, at that time, Joseph Kabila.

 Location

 Zongo II Dam is located in the village of Zongo, in Central Kongo Province, in southwestern DR Congo.
 The power station lies across the Inkisi River, (a tributary of the Congo River), approximately 78 km southwest of Kinshasa, the capital and largest city in that country.
 This is about 275 km, by road, northeast of the port of Matadi, on the coast of the Atlantic Ocean.

 The coordinates of Zongo II Power Station are 04°46'57.0"S, 14°54'22.0"E (Latitude:-4.782500; Longitude:14.906111).

 Zongo II HPP sits at the location, formerly occupied by Zongo I Hydroelectric Power Plant.
 The 75 megawatts power station was constructed between 1955 and 1965.
 It comprised five turbines, each with capacity of 15 megawatts.
 By the time it was replaced, output had greatly diminished due to equipment obsolescence and lack of maintenance, over its 60-year lifespan.